A new age of energy dawns at ASUBack to top

 Zachary Holman, an ASU electrical engineer, and members of his team discover how a microscopic alteration to industry-standard silicon wafers permits a significant enhancement to solar cell composition.
 The change can boost the efficiency of solar panels and lower the cost of energy production.
 The team’s findings are published in the science journal Joule.

 ASU's solar energy advancements are partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.